cademirci/cademirci.github.io/_posts/2021-08-14-gatsby-and-jekyll-2.md

 </style>
 ```

-I can hear you saying "yeah, it is similar to Vue now.
+A reader can think "yeah, it is similar to a regular page piece of a front-end framework now.
 That's the correct way".
 No. Because the one above isn't a component.

 Here is Gatsby.
 In the paragraph above, I mean that these pieces aren't `component`s.
 In a component, programmer can decide the exact behavior of the piece, JS and JS variables are clear in *the* component, CSS and elements it declare are clear in the component (`module` css), , you can easily see the purpose of the piece (component)